64bit/async-openai/examples/tower-wasm/README.md

 Minimal Dioxus web app using async-openai's Response API through the `middleware` feature.

-The default `HttpRetryPolicy` retries immediately on wasm because wasm has no universal timer runtime.
+The default `SimpleRetryPolicy` retries immediately on wasm because wasm has no universal timer runtime.
+On wasm it retries rate limits only.
 If you need delayed backoff, compose a tower layer that is compatible with your wasm runtime.

 ## Running